forkkit/glamplify/README.md

     // Errors will always be sent onto 3rd party aggregation tools (eg. Splunk) err := errors.New("missing database connection string")
-    log.Error(ctx, err)
+    scope.Error(err)

     // Fields can contain any type of variables err = errors.New("missing database connection string")
-    log.Error(ctx, err, log.Fields{
+    scope.Error(err, log.Fields{
         "program-name": "helloworld.exe",
         "start-up-param":    123,
         "user":  "admin",
         "message": "the thing did not do what we expected it to do", })

-    // have a requestID for every log message within that scope) then you can use WithScope() scope := log.WithScope(log.Fields { "requestID" : 123 })

-    // then just use the scope as you would a normal logger scope.Info(ctx, "something_happened_event", log.Fields { "auth": "oauth" })

-    // If you want to change the output or time format you can only do this for an
-    // instance of the logger you create (not the internal one) by doing this:

-    memBuffer := &bytes.Buffer{}
-    logger := log.New(func(conf *log.Config) {
-        conf.Output = memBuffer                     // can be set to anything that support io.Write
-        conf.TimeFormat = "2006-01-02T15:04:05"     // any valid time format
-    })

-    // The internal logger will always use these default values:
-    // output = os.Stdout
-    // time format = "2006-01-02T15:04:05.000Z07:00"
-    // debugForwardLogTo = "none"
-    // printForwardLogTo = "splunk"
-    // errorForwardLogTo = "splunk"
 }

 ```
-Use `log.Debug` for logging that will only be used when diving deep to uncover bugs.
-Typically `log.Debug` messages will not automatically be sent to other 3rd party systems (eg. Splunk).
+Use `scope.Debug` for logging that will only be used when diving deep to uncover bugs.
+Typically `scope.Debug` messages will not automatically be sent to other 3rd party systems (eg. Splunk).

-Use `log.Print` for standard log messages that you want to see always.
+Use `scopelog.Print` for standard log messages that you want to see always.
 These will never be turned off and will likely be always sent to 3rd party systems for further analysis (eg. Spliunk).

+Use `scope.Warnr` when you have encounter a warning that should be looked at by a human, but has been recovered.
+All warning messages will be forwarded to 3rd party systems for monitoring and further analysis.

-Use `log.Error` when you have encounter a GO error.
+Use `scope.Error` when you have encountered a GO error.
 This will NOT stop the program, it is assumed that the system has recovered.
 All error messages will be forwarded to 3rd party systems for monitoring and further analysis.

-Use `log.Fatal` when you have encounter a GO error that is not recoverable.
+Use `log.Fatal` when you have encountered a GO error that is not recoverable.
 This will stop the program by calling panic().
 All fatal messages will be forwarded to 3rd party systems for monitoring and further analysis.

 ### Monitor